When you start adding new products to your skincare routine, it's not always smooth sailing. Sometimes, they can break you out!

 - Give your skin a break: For now, maybe not forever.
 Just try stopping the product in question long enough to calm down any possible irritation.
 You can reassess your skin after about a week.
 If the acne has slowed down but you still have under-the-surface clogs, it's a sign that you need to continue with the purge.
 If your skin is better overall, then you know that's not the product for you.

 - Lower the strength: Consider swapping one or more of your actives for weaker versions, if available, and see if that helps.
 For example, if you're using a strong salicylic or glycolic acid, you could try switching to Juice Beauty Blemish Clearing Serum, which contains 0.75 percent salicylic acid, or even the lactic acid-based Lotion P50.
-Shani Darden Texture Reform and CyberDerm Retin+Erase are gentle retinoids, while Dermalogica BioLumin-C is less aggressive (not to mention less oily!) than most L-ascorbic acid serums.
+Shani Darden Texture Reform is a gentle retinoid, while Dermalogica BioLumin-C is less aggressive (not to mention less oily!) than most L-ascorbic acid serums.

 - Try buffering: You can also dilute an active product by applying it after (instead of before) moisturizer; mixing it with moisturizer; or foregoing the usual waiting time before moisturizer.
 This way, the effect won't be as harsh.
 I love Omorovicza Elemental Emulsion!